ototadana/sd-face-editor/workflows/examples/README.md

 [View the workflow definition](mediapipe.json)

-Please note that to use this workflow, the 'MediaPipe' option under "Additional components" in the Face Editor section of the "Settings" tab needs to be enabled.
+Please note that to use this workflow, the 'mediapipe' option under "Additional components" in the Face Editor section of the "Settings" tab needs to be enabled.

 This is a good starting point for creating more complex workflows.
 You can customize this by changing the face detector or face processor, adding parameters, or adding conditions to apply different processing to different faces.